craddis1/CosmoWAP/docs/source/bk.rst

         :param array-like zz: Redshift, broadcastable array with k vectors.
 Default is 0.
         :param float r: Parameter `r` that sets the Line of Sight (LoS) in the local triplet.
 Default is 0.
         :param float s: Parameter `s` that sets the Line of Sight (LoS) in the local triplet.
 Default is 0.
+        :param float sigma: (Optional) Linear dispersion that sets FoG damping.
+Default is None.
         :return: Bispectrum multipole contribution in units of [h/Mpc]^6.

     .. method:: ylm(l, m, cosmo_functions, k1, k2, k3=None, theta=None, zz=0, r=0, s=0, sigma=None)

-        Compute the multipole \(\ell,m\) of the bispectrum doing the angular integral numerically with gauss-legendre integration
+        Compute the multipole \(\ell,m\) of the bispectrum by performing the angular integral numerically.

         :param int l: The degree of the spherical harmonic.
         :param int m: The order of the spherical harmonic.